 I never really traveled independently until I went to Costa Rica at age 23.
 My travel experiences up until then were a series of road trips with my parents and a drunken weekend in Montréal when I was 19.
 I also never went west of the Mississippi until I was 25.

 I got really bad food poisoning when I was in Costa Rica.
 It was so bad, in fact, that when I came home I had to be hospitalized for three days and put on a morphine drip.
 It’s the only time I’ve ever been in a hospital.

 I used to be a vegetarian.
 After reading Fast Food Nation, I decided to give up meat and was a vegetarian for four years.
-I gave it up when I started to travel.
-It wasn’t eating meat I was against but the stuff in the meat.
-I started eating it again partly as a matter of convenience.
-But I think it’s rude to turn down food in other cultures.
+It wasn’t eating meat I was against, but rather the stuff in the meat.
+I gave up vegetarianism when I started to travel.
+I started eating meat again partly as a matter of convenience.
+(And I think it’s rude to turn down food in other cultures.
 If you go to a village in Mongolia and you are given food, it’s insulting to refuse.
 “Sorry, your traditional and heartfelt cooking doesn’t go with my dietary needs.”
 I think it’s culturally insensitive.
-But that’s a rant for another post.
+But that’s a rant for another post.)

 I am intensely political.
 After travel, politics is my second love.
 I live and breathe politics, and it is the only news I keep up with while traveling.
 I am always ready to discuss and debate the world any time of the day and with anyone, no matter how well I know you.

 One day, when I become seminomadic Matt, I would like to open up my own hostel.
 After staying in so many hostels over the past years, I think I have a really good idea of what works and what doesn’t.
 I want to make the coolest, most environmentally friendly hostel in the world.